 Left largely unchecked, the for-profit stem cell industry exploded.
 Soon, hundreds of clinics had opened across the nation, selling a wide variety of treatments.

-scientific groups, leading stem cell researchers and medical groups such as the American Lung Association and the American Academy of Ophthalmology began issuing warnings: Although stem cells may eventually be used to treat many diseases, the research is in its early stages, they said, and the therapies at cash-based clinics are unproven and premature.
+International scientific groups, leading stem cell researchers and medical groups such as the American Lung Association and the American Academy of Ophthalmology began issuing warnings: Although stem cells may eventually be used to treat many diseases, the research is in its early stages, they said, and the therapies at cash-based clinics are unproven and premature.

 In 2014 and 2015, the FDA issued draft guidances seeking to clarify when stem cell treatments need FDA approval.
 Although the guidances are not legally binding, clinic operators, including U.S. Stem Cell, pushed back.
 In public hearings, they decried the guidances as a violation of patients’ rights to use their own cells to treat their conditions.